 However, in examining a DUI arrest, there is oftentimes more than meets the eye.
 From what happened when the police officer first noticed you in the vehicle to the time you were booked at the jail, you may have one or more defenses available to you.
 Police officers are required to follow rules and regulations, and it is important to have an attorney that understands exactly what they are supposed to do – and can catch it when they don’t.
 Acting quickly is the best way to protect your rights.

-We understand that being charged with DUI is a serious matter.
-As a Lexington KY DUI attorney, I am ready to provide you with the strongest defense possible, starting with an evaluation of the circumstances surrounding the appropriateness of the traffic stop.
-I have helped countless people charged with driving under the influence get their lives back on track.
-To get started, contact our office by calling (859) 838-1415 or by filling out our online form.
+As a Lexington KY DUI attorney, Dan Carman is ready to provide you with the strongest defense possible, starting with an evaluation of the circumstances surrounding the appropriateness of the traffic stop.
+He has helped countless people charged with driving under the influence get their lives back on track.
+To get started, contact our office by calling (859) 251-6562 or by filling out our online form.

 Just in our state in the year 2012, more than 23,000 arrests for driving under the influence were made.
 Once a motorist has been stopped, law enforcement officials have a number of ways of determining whether a driver is under the influence of drugs or alcohol.
 The most well-known method is the Breathalyzer test.
 The driver is asked to breathe into a device that determines blood alcohol content (BAC).
 A person is legally intoxicated if their BAC is more than 0.08.
 Under Kentucky’s implied consent law, you provide consent to a consent of your breath or blood by operating a vehicle on Kentucky highways.
 However, as a practical matter, you can refuse to take such test.
 There are consequences of a refusal though, such as a pretrial license suspension beginning the at your arraignment, and if on a charge of DUI 2nd or greater offense, double the mandatory minimum jail time if convicted.